barryclark/jekyll-now/_posts/2020-11-24-Angel-investing-Part-3.md

 ## Footnotes

-1. <a name="footnote_1"></a>No channels to fallback on for redundancy, no ability to "paper over" technology's gaps with a visit to the local branch.
+1. <a name="footnote_1"></a>No channels to fall back on for redundancy, no ability to "paper over" technology's gaps with a visit to the local branch.
 2. <a name="footnote_2"></a>This question inevitably takes us back to the identification of a tangible [customer problem][1].
 3. <a name="footnote_3"></a>To be clear, I am not talking about complexity of usage.
 The product could be the most